lwjglgamedev/zvk/bookcontents/chapter-02/chapter-02.md

 ```

 First we get the name of SDL extensions that we will need to use when creating the instance.
 This will allow Vulkan to use the SDL window.
-If we are using MacOs we need also to enable portability extension.
+If we are using macOS we need also to enable portability extension.

 ## Creating the instance